-Years before he led the Patriots to eight Super Bowl appearances and five Vince Lombardi trophies, Thomas Edward Patrick Brady, Jr. (aka Tom Brady) was an ardent fan of San Francisco 49ers quarterback Joe Montana.
+Years before he led the Patriots to nine Super Bowl appearances and six Vince Lombardi trophies, and the Buccaneers to the franchise’s second Super Bowl win, Thomas Edward Patrick Brady, Jr. (aka Tom Brady) was an ardent fan of San Francisco 49ers quarterback Joe Montana.

 This #ThrowbackThursday we look at Brady’s path from being a mostly-overlooked Bay Area high school QB to arguably surpassing his childhood idol as the best thrower in NFL history.